 - Many soft, golden sand beaches like Chryssi Ammos or Tis Grias to Pidima Beach, where the characteristic rock on one side

 - Tower of Agios Petros (There is a hiking trail up to the tower)

 Interesting facts about Andros Island, Greece

-Try Fourtalia, a traditional dish made of potatoes, omelet, and cheese.
+Try Fourtalia, a traditional dish made of potatoes, omelets, and cheese.

 Sweet choices: nougatines, local marzipan sweet, Kaltsounia made with honey, walnuts, pin nuts, and patsitsakia, made of roasted almonds.